hmuir28/calculator-fb/README.md

 # General Information
-This project was implemented as part of my university student duties, it is a simple calculator with a firebase database.
-The firebase data stores the structure of a simple arithmetic operation, for example:
+This project was implemented as part of my university student duties, it is a simple calculator with a firebase database and a validator of regular expressions for email, date and DNI formats.

+The data stored in Firebase is regarding the structure of simple arithmetic operations, for example:

 ```
 num1 operator num2